Bedwetting (Nocturnal Enuresis)

 - Imagine yourself dry.
 Using a technique called positive imagery, where you think about waking up dry before you go to sleep, can help some people stop bedwetting.
 Some people find that rewarding themselves for waking up dry also works.

 - Use bedwetting alarms.
 Doctors and nurses sometimes prescribe bedwetting alarms to treat teens with enuresis.
 With these alarms, a bell or buzzer goes off when a person begins to wet the bed.
 Then, you can quickly turn the alarm off, go to the toilet, and go back to sleep without wetting the bed too much.
 It can take many weeks for the body to unlearn something it's been doing for years.
-Eventually, you can train yourself to get up before the alarm goes off or to hold your urine until morning.
+Eventually, you can train yourself to get up before the alarm goes off or to hold your pee until morning.

 People who sleep very deeply may need to rely on a parent or other family member to wake them up if they don't hear the alarm.
 The key to bedwetting alarms is waking up quickly — the sooner a person wakes up, the more effective the behavior modification for telling the brain to wake up or send the bladder signals to hold the pee until the morning.

 - Sometimes doctors treat enuresis with medicine.
 But no medicine has been proved to cure bedwetting permanently, and the problem usually returns when the medicine is stopped.
-Doctors sometimes prescribe a manmade form of ADH to decrease urine buildup during the night.
+Doctors sometimes prescribe a manmade form of ADH to decrease pee buildup during the night.
 Other medicines relax the bladder, allowing it to hold more pee.

 The good news is that it's likely that bedwetting will go away on its own.